 The days when the words ‘English’ and ‘wine’ were rarely seen together are history.

-An increasing proportion of this is sparkling wine – currently 66% of English wine is sparkling – due to a combination of factors including changing weather patterns, judicious planting in areas with the right soil and topography, increasing knowledge and professionalism in the production process, and a growing following among the press and public.
+An increasing proportion of production in the UK is sparkling wine – in 2018 72% of English wine produced was sparkling – due to a combination of factors including changing weather patterns, judicious planting in areas with the right soil and topography, increasing knowledge and professionalism in the production process, and a growing following among the press and public.

 Selling viticultural land